polhenarejos/pico-hsm/README.md

 It supports AES key generation in place with keys of 128, 192 and 256 bits.

 ### > AES-CBC encryption/decryption
-AES encryption and decryption is performed in place.
+Legacy AES encryption and decryption is performed in place.

+### > AES ECB, CBC, CFB, OFB, XTS, CTR, GCM and CCM
+Advanced AES encryption and decryption with multiples modes and customized IV/nonce and additional authenticated data (AAD).[^4]

 ### > CMAC
 It supports AES-CMAC authentication.[^1]